robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "If."

 "We did spend a lot of time testing.
 Which meant wearing the costume during the day doing all sorts of things.
 Lifting, bending, carrying.
-And even having someone pulling at the clothing, because—people do.
+And even having someone pulling at the clothing, because — people do.
 If we found a weak seam, we would reinforce it.
 The costumes had to be redesigned for today's bodies."

 "How?"